-Employees' preferential claims of \$200,664 representing outstanding wages, holiday pay and suspension pay was paid out during this period (this amount excluded payroll related taxes which were paid after the date of this report).
+Preferential claims of \$112,328 representing payroll related taxes on outstanding wages, holiday pay and suspension pay were paid out to Inland Revenue during this period.

 At the liquidation date the Inland Revenue Department were auditing the tax returns of the Company including GST, once this audit is complete, we will determine if there are any preferential taxes owing.